If you're a graduate student, please see our Graduate Internships page.

 Grades are assigned by the supervising professor, with the feedback and help from the supervisor in the business or organization which is hosting the student intern.

 - Is there a minimum GPA before someone can apply for and receive an internship?

 Yes.
 The student must be a major in good standing.
 That means the student must have a minimum overall GPA of 2.5 based on all courses taken.

 - How should students turn in their weekly reports?

-The supervising professor and student will set up specific dates on which the reports are due.
+The supervising professor will set up specific dates on which the reports are due.
 Deadlines must be followed.
 Missing a deadline will result in a lower grade for students.